FAQ & Resources for Naturopathic Medicine

 Homeopathy is one ‘modality’ that naturopathic doctors are trained in as part of their medical education.
 Individuals can also just pursue homeopathic medical school education and graduate as a ‘homeopathic doctor.’
 Homeopathic medicine as a discipline is one that is an energy based medicine that operates on the principle of ‘like cures like.’
 In homeopathic medicine, minute doses of mineral, animal, and plant remedies are matched to fit particular symptom pictures with the aim of balancing out the disturbance(s) rooted in the physical and/or emotional body.
 Homeopathic medicine has a long history and tradition of use going back to the 1700s in Germany and is exceedingly safe and surprisingly effective.
 The Royal family in England is famous for preferring homeopathic medicine treatments to address many medical issues, for instance.

-What modalities do you offer at Prestege Wellness?
+What modalities do you offer?

 • Clinical Nutrition